-- Alex Samoy-Alvarado advises students with last names A-K.
+- Jacquelyn Valenzuela advises students with last names A-K

-- Rachel Ridlen advises students with last names L-Z.
+- Collin Stout advises students with the last names L-Z

 The program fee for 2015-2016 is allocated as: 73% support staff, 18% financial aid, 5% student services and 4% operating expenses.
-The financial aid portion goes back to students in the pre-major or major programs with unmet federal financial need.
+The financial aid portion goes back to students in the major program with unmet federal financial need.